letolabs/letolabs.github.com/_posts/2011-10-09-testing-cashmusic.md

 pedestrians or worse, their pets?
 Bugs in code are now intimately entangled with the physical meatspace that we live in.

-Since artists in the future will depend on our codebase, we are not taking bugs lightly.
+Since artists will depend on our codebase, we are not taking bugs lightly.
 The only way CASH Music is going to roll is with a well-tested and easy-to-use platform that artists and labels can rely on.